This page introduces you to the VRayMtl, which is the major building block for most shading networks in V-Ray.

 Scatter coefficient – The amount of scattering inside the object.
 0.0 means rays will be scattered in all directions; 1.0 means a ray cannot change its direction inside the sub-surface volume.

 Thickness – Limits the rays that will be traced below the surface.
 This is useful if you do not want or don't need to trace the whole sub-surface volume.
+See the Thickness example below for illustration.

 Environment fog – When enabled, V-Ray traces direct lighting into the material.